 Stop losing drill bits and screws with a handy magnetized wristband to hold them in place.

-There are many woodworking projects that require different size screws, switching from Phillip to Torx screw bits or keeping other small parts handy.
+Many woodworking projects require different size screws, switching from Phillip to Torx screw bits or keeping other small parts handy.

-So rather than put a few screws on the bench, in your mouth (it happens!) use this small woodworkers gift to keep things organized.
-And simply slip off when not needed.
+So rather than put a few screws on the bench in your mouth (it happens!), use this small woodworker’s gift to keep things organized.
+And slip off when not needed.

 #8.
 Small Sandpaper Sticks Gift